cloudflare/terraform-provider-cloudflare/docs/resources/notification_policy.md

 ### Optional

+- `alert_interval` (String) Optional specification of how often to re-alert from the same incident, not support on all alert types.
 - `description` (String) Optional description for the Notification policy.
 - `enabled` (Boolean) Whether or not the Notification policy is enabled.
 - `filters` (Attributes) Optional filters that allow you to be alerted only on a subset of events for that alert type based on some criteria.
 This is only available for select alert types.
 See alert type documentation for more details. (see [below for nested schema](#nestedatt--filters))